 When you file an injury claim, it is necessary to share evidence of the harm you have suffered and how your injuries have negatively affected your life.
+Injuries such as traumatic brain injuries can have lifelong consequences.
 Detailed medical records that go back to the moments immediately after the accident can demonstrate the nature and extent of your injuries and any treatments you have undergone to address them.

 Furthermore, the medical records that detail the progression of your injuries up until this point will be a starting point for determining the likely medical bills you will continue to incur in the future because of the accident.
 This is an important point because you are eligible to claim compensation for future medical expenses in addition to the bills you have already incurred.